MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/quickstart-install-configure-dns-server.md

 ---
 title: Install and configure DNS Server on Windows Server
-description: learn how to install and configure a DNS server on Windows Server using PowerShell or Server Manager.
+description: Learn how to install and configure a DNS server on Windows Server using PowerShell or Server Manager.
 author: robinharwood
 ms.author: roharwoo
 ms.topic: quickstart